luckman212/stv/README.md

 ## Getting Full Rule Descriptions from IDs

-**stv** has a built in helper function to convert numeric ruleid's into whatever you've entered in pfSense as the rule description.
+**stv** has a built in helper function to search your pf-generated ruleset and output the rule id along with whatever you've entered in pfSense as a description.
 This can help identify what rule is triggering a state when debugging.

-Use `stv --rule <id>` to use this function.
+Use `stv --rule <regex>` to use this function.
 Example:
 ```
-# stv --rule 110
+# stv --rule ^110
-let out anything from firewall host itself
+110	let out anything from firewall host itself
+# stv --rule block
+134	block SIP ! whitelisted
+135	block SIP ! whitelisted
 ```

 ## Filtering